iridhicode/python-websocket-demo/README.md

 python server.py
 ```

-In a separate terminal, navigate to the project directory:
+In a separate terminal, navigate to the Client directory:

 ```bash
 cd Client